koding/tunnel/README.md

     end
 ```

+## Building server and client
+`make build`

+This will generate two binaries and 2 default configs

 ## Running the server
 #### First you need a machine exposed to extranet.
 It will receive HTTP commands from clients and incoming requests from web.